-Pupils who are successful at National 4 level will be recommended to progress to National 5 Applications of Mathematics in the next year.
-In some cases, it may be possible to select National 5 Maths.
+Pupils who are successful at National 4 Applications of Maths will be recommended to progress to National 5 Applications of Mathematics in the next year.

 National 5 Applications of Mathematics

 The purpose of the National 5 Applications of Mathematics course is to motivate and challenge candidates by enabling them to think through real-life situations involving mathematics and to form a plan of action based on logic.
 It is widely recognised by many universities and colleges as a valid alternative to National 5 Mathematics.